-Many countries have taken a protectionist approach to legislating youth access to FP services, based on a belief that young people need to be protected from harm and that parents or spouses should be able to overrule their reproductive health (RH) decisions.
-In practice, these laws serve as barriers that inhibit youth access to a full range of sexual and reproductive health (SRH) services, including FP.
-For example, an International Planned Parenthood Federation study in El Salvador reported that laws requiring parental consent for minors to access medical treatment create a direct barrier for youth to access FP.
-The study recommended: "Primary legislation should clearly establish young people's right to access SRH services, independent of parental or other consent; to avoid ambiguity and the risk that informal restrictions will be applied at the discretion of service providers."1 barriers-including requirements for parental & spousal notification and consent; and age of consent for sexual and reproductive services-that infringe on the sexual and reproductive health and rights of adolescents and youth."
+Many countries have taken a protectionist approach to legislating youth's access to FP services, based on a belief that young people need to be protected from harm and that parents or spouses should be able to overrule their reproductive health (RH) decisions.
+In practice, these laws serve as barriers that inhibit youth's access to a full range of sexual and reproductive health (SRH) services, including FP.
+For example, an International Planned Parenthood Federation study in El Salvador reports that laws requiring parental consent for minors to access medical treatment create a direct barrier for youth to access FP.
+The study recommends: "Primary legislation should clearly establish young people's right to access SRH services, independent of parental or other consent; to avoid ambiguity and the risk that informal restrictions will be applied at the discretion of service providers."1

-Global health and human rights bodies stress the importance of recognizing young people's right to freely and responsibly make decisions about their own RH and desires.
-The 2012 International Conference on Population and Development's Global Youth Forum recommended that "governments must ensure that international and national laws, regulations, and policies remove obstacles and
+Global health and human rights bodies stress the importance of recognizing young people's right to freely and responsibly make decisions about their own reproductive health and desires.
+The 2012 International Conference on Population and Development's Global Youth Forum recommended that "governments must ensure that international and national laws, regulations, and policies remove obstacles and barriers-including requirements for parental and spousal notification and consent; and age of consent for sexual and reproductive services that infringe on the sexual and reproductive health and rights of adolescents and youth."2

 Laws around consent to FP services are often unclear or contradictory.
 The Scorecard intends to recognize countries that explicitly affirm youth's freedom to access FP services without parental or spousal consent.
 Countries that have created such a policy environment have been placed in the green category, signifying the most favorable policy environment, because their definitive legal stance provides the necessary grounding from which to counteract social norms or religious customs that may restrict young people's ability to access FP services.
 If a policy document mentions that youth are not subject to consent from one of the third parties-spouse or parent-but does not mention the other, the country is classified in the yellow category.
 Any country that requires consent from a parent and/or spouse is placed in the red category.
-If a country does not have a policy in place that addresses youth access to FP services without consent, it is placed in the gray category.
+If a country does not have a policy in place that addresses youth access to FP services without consent, it is placed in a gray category.